 Big 5 Sea Safari Boat Ride of Gansbaai or Walker Bay

 Jump on board for a spectacular 2-hour Big 5 Sea Safari experience along the cliffs of De Keldar.
 Search for whales, dolphins, seals, penguins and marine birds.

-From Cape Town: Wildlife Glamping and Safari Private Tour
+From Cape Town: Full-Day Whale and Wines Private Tour